vasilakisfil/Introspected-REST/README.md

 * resource data types

 ## Conclusion
+We see that people fail to understand the full extend of Roy's initial `REST` model and what is happening is that some elements of that REST are applied, some other not and eventually we have a model that has the downsides of both worlds.

+In this _manifest_ we showed that we need to separate actual data from resource metadata and hypermedia.
+Documentation should be generated.

+No you don't need GraphQL

 We want to embrace even the simplest APIs and allow them to provide the elements of REST that need, yet being easy to impelement and backwards compatible.
 The key thing here is backwards compatibility, because it allows you to incrementally add REST HATOAS incrementally.